-2.1.4.7.4.
+- 2.1.4.10.5.
+For the parameters, a discussion identifying the methods you could use to measure them and the instruments you could use to monitor them, as well as the relative accuracy and precision of the methods and instruments; - 2.1.4.10.6.
+For the parameters, a discussion identifying the frequency and methods for recalibrating the instruments you could use to monitor them; and - 2.1.4.10.7.
+A discussion of why, from your point of view, it is infeasible or unreasonable to adopt the parameters as operating limitations. - 2.1.4.11.
 The engine percent load during a performance test must be determined by documenting the calculations, assumptions, and measurement devices used to measure or estimate the percent load in a specific application.
 A written report of the average percent load determination must be included in the notification of compliance status.
 The following information must be included in the written report: the engine model number, the engine manufacturer, the year of purchase, the manufacturer's site-rated brake horsepower, the ambient temperature, pressure, and humidity during the performance test, and all assumptions that were made to estimate or calculate percent load during the performance test must be clearly explained.
 If measurement devices such as flow meters, kilowatt meters, beta analyzers, stain gauges, etc. are used, the model number of the measurement device, and an estimate of its accurate in percentage of true value must be provided.

-2.1.4.8.
+2.1.4.12.
 If you operate a new, reconstructed, or existing stationary engine, you must minimize the engine's time spent at idle during startup and minimize the engine's startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the emission standards applicable to all times other than startup in Table 2c to this subpart apply.

-- 2.1.4.9.
-You must demonstrate initial compliance with each emission limitation, operating limitation, and other requirement that applies to you according to Table 5 of this subpart. - 2.1.4.10.
+- 2.1.4.13.
+You must demonstrate initial compliance with each emission limitation, operating limitation, and other requirement that applies to you according to Table 5 of this subpart. - 2.1.4.14.
 You must submit the Notification of Compliance Status containing the results of the initial compliance demonstration according to the requirements in §63.6645.